-Laser marking, also referred to as part marking, laser etching, or engraving has become increasingly popular in the medical manufacturing community.
+Laser marking also referred to as part marking, laser etching, or engraving has become increasingly popular in the medical manufacturing community.
 It is an important application for product identification and traceability on many implantable and non-implantable medical components.
-Many kinds of metals and metal alloys can be laser marked including various stainless steel alloys, titanium and aluminum alloys, along with a variety of plastics and other non-metallics such as ceramics, glass, wood and leather.
+Many kinds of metals and metal alloys can be laser marked including various stainless steel alloys, titanium and aluminum alloys, along with a variety of plastics and other non-metallics such as ceramics, glass, wood, and leather.

-American Bright Works uses the Trumpf Trumark 5000, a YAG laser, for laser marking.
+Trumpf Trumark 5000, a YAG laser, for laser marking.
 This laser relies on an X-Y table where the workpiece or surface of the parts is typically stationary and the laser optics move in X and Y directions, directing the laser beam to draw vectors.
 We also have a rotary axis device which allows us to laser mark on curved surfaces for banding applications and for laser marking on diameter surfaces.

 50-Watt Yag laser, stationary head, movable Z-Height with rotary.
 Capable of the following: